joshivaibhav/TableauUsedCar/README.md

 How to run the visualizations?

-Download the dataset and the workbook in a common folder Run the work book in Tableau.
-Import the dataset if prompted.
+Download the dataset and the workbook in a common folder Extract the dataset
+Run the workbook in Tableau